zzhang82/web422/notes/angular-routing-intro.md

 The Angular CLI will look at the CamelCase name, and generate properly-named source code files and a JavaScript class.

-Then, in the app routing module, add another *route object* to the `routes` array:
+Then, in the app routing module, add another *route object* as the *last item* in the `routes` array:

 ```javascript
 const routes: Routes = [